 Diving Aruba Overview

-Near the Venezuela coast, Aruba diving doesn’t match neighboring Bonaire and Curacao, but some operators will take you to some decent sites.
-Miles of white sand, glitzy casinos, hotels and restaurants may make it a good compromise destination for the nondiving spouse.
+Near the Venezuela coast, the Dutch-owned island of Aruba has diving that doesn't match neighboring sister islands, Bonaire and Curacao, but some operators will take you to a few decent sites.
+Miles of white sand, glitzy casinos, hotels, and restaurants may make it a good compromise destination for the nondiving spouse.
 There are several good boat dives.
-The south Wall, past San Nicholas near the southern tip of Aruba, is also good.
+The South Wall, past San Nicholas near the southern tip of Aruba, is also good.
 Aruba lies south of the hurricane belt.

 Aruba Seasonal Dive Planner

-With no more than three degrees difference between summer and winter averages for air temperature, and very low annual rainfall, the main factor left to affect diving in Aruba is the wind.
-The trade winds blow year-round, but are highest from January through April.
+With no more than three degrees °F difference between summer and winter air temperature averages and low annual rainfall, the main factor affecting diving in Aruba is the wind.
+The trade winds blow year-round but are highest from January through April.
 Bad weather on the coast of Venezuela can also cause a decrease in water visibility.

 Attention!